lexis-project/Py4Lexis/README.md

 # Py4Lexis

+## PROJECT HAS BEEN MOVED
+**New location for further development and issue tracking is at: https://opencode.it4i.eu/lexis-platform/clients/py4lexis.**

+## Description

 Py4Lexis is a Python package which provides a manager to handle datasets within the LEXIS DDI (upload, download, list existing datasets) and a manager to handle workflows in the LEXIS Airflow instance (list existing workflows, execute workflows, check state).
 For both, there exist classes suitable for further processing within a script, and classes that work in interactive mode by printing